- Uttarakhand forms special cattle squads to check bovine smuggling, cow vigilantes

 - India beats Malaysia 2-1 in the finale to win the 2017 Asia Cup Hockey tournament held in Dhaka, Bangladesh.

 - It is India’s third continental title.
-Ramandeep Singh scored the opening goal in the third minute while Lalit Upadhyay extended India’s lead in the 29th minute of the game.
+Ramandeep Singh scored the opening goal in the third minute while Lalit Upadhyay extended India’s lead in the 29th minute of the g

 - Lalit Upadhyay won the goal of the match award while Akashdeep Singh was adjudged the Man of the match.